-The mission of the UC San Diego Center for Resuscitation Science (CRS) is to integrate cutting-edge research, education, and clinical leadership in order to improve resuscitation practices and patient outcomes, in and out of the hospital.
+The mission of ART at the UC San Diego Center for Resuscitation Science (CRS) is to integrate cutting-edge research, education, and clinical leadership in order to improve resuscitation practices and patient outcomes, in and out of the hospital.

-team of experienced educators trains more than 3,000 health care providers annually.
+Our team of experienced educators trains more than 3,000 health care providers annually.

 The UC San Diego Center for Resuscitation Science has developed numerous innovative training programs for hospital providers, EMS personnel, and laypeople.
 The training adapts to the unique needs of individual institutions and various providers.